toomyy94/AnimeRumble/README.md

 # AnimeRumble

-This was my first homemade project, right after i learned to code in Java in university.
+This was my first homemade project, right after i learned to code in Java.
 Now I'm evolving this into a UI [in progress...]

 This is a 2 Player Game developed in Java.
 Fight in "pokemon" style with your favorite animes.